jainv4156/oppia-android/wiki/Spotlight-Guide.md

   // Corresponds to the onboarding screen's next button.
   SpotlightViewState onboarding_next_button = 1;

-  // Corresponds to the topic fragment's learn tab.
+  // Corresponds to the topic fragment's Learn tab.
   SpotlightViewState topic_lesson_tab = 2;

   // Corresponds to the topic fragment's Study tab.